-The recipe was inspired by my friends at Driscoll’s Berries, who had invited Scott and me to Northern California to sample some fresh berries straight from the field.
+The recipe for this “sweet and sour” blackberry grilled chicken was inspired by my friends at Driscoll’s Berries, who had invited Scott and me to Northern California to sample some fresh berries straight from the field.
 I promised to create a recipe using their plump blackberries! (see below the recipe for more photos from our trip)

 I’m a big fan of brining chicken breast and lean pork for grilling.
 It helps the lean meat stay super-moist and tender.
 Normally, I’ll place the meat in a brine mixture overnight, but I’ve also had very good results in just an hour.
 If I’m short on time, I’ll make sure that my chicken or pork is cut no more than 1″ in thickness.
 For chicken breast, I’ll butterfly the breast.

 To brine for this recipe – Grab a big bowl (or use a soup pot) dissolve 3 tablespoons sugar + 4 tablespoons kosher salt* in 1 cup of boiling water.
 Once the salt and sugar have dissolved, fill the bowl with cool water and ice cubes – enough to make 8 cups of water total.
 Once the brine mixture is ice cold, add in the chicken.
 Refrigerate at least 1 hour or up to overnight.

 *If you are using regular table salt, use 2 tablespoons instead.
 Kosher salt is about 2x the size of table salt.